realA10001986/Flux-Capacitor/README.md

 - Connect your computer or handheld device to the WiFi network "FC-AP".
 - Navigate your browser to http://flux.local or http://192.168.4.1 to enter the Config Portal.

-#### Connecting to a WiFi network
+### Connecting to a WiFi network

 Your FC knows two ways of WiFi operation: Either it creates its own WiFi network, or it connects to a pre-existing WiFi network.

 As long as your FC is unconfigured, it creates its own WiFi network named "FC-AP".
-This mode of operation is called **"Access point mode"**, or "AP-mode".
-In this mode, other devices - such as computers/handhelds - can connect to the FC, but the FC cannot connect or talk to other devices.
+This mode of operation is called **"Access point mode"**, or **"AP-mode"**.
+In this mode, computers/handhelds can connect to your FC in order to access the Config Portal, but ways of communication end right here.
+There is no inter-prop-communication ([BTTFN](#bttf-network-bttfn)) and no [HA/MQTT](#home-assistant--mqtt).

 ![APmode](img/apmode.png)

 It is ok to leave it in AP-mode, predominantly if used stand-alone.
-(To keep operating your FC in AP-mode, do not configure a WiFi network as described below, or check "Forget saved WiFi network" and click "Save" on the Config Portal's "WiFi Configuration" page.)
+To keep operating your FC in AP-mode, simply _do not configure_ a WiFi network connection as described below.

->Please do not leave computers/handhelds permanently connected to the FC's AP.
-These devices might think they are connected to the internet and therefore hammer the FC with DNS and HTTP requests which might lead to packet loss and disruptions.
+>Please do not leave computers/handhelds permanently connected to the FC in AP-mode.
+These devices might think they are connected to the internet and therefore hammer the FC with DNS and HTTP requests which might lead to disruptions.

->If you want your device to remain in AP-mode, please choose a suitable WiFi channel on the Config Portal's "WiFi Configuration" page.
+>If you wish for your device to remain in AP-mode, please select a suitable WiFi channel on the Config Portal's "WiFi Configuration" page.
 See [here](#-wifi-channel).

 >For experts: In the following, the term "WiFi network" is used for both "WiFi network" and "ip network" for simplicity reasons.
 However, for BTTFN/MQTT communication, the devices must (only) be on the same IP network, regardless of how they take part in it: They can be connected to different WiFi networks, if those WiFi networks are part of the same ip network, or, in case of the MQTT broker, by wire.
 If the TCD operates as access point for other props, connecting a prop to the TCD's WiFi network also takes care of suitable ip network configuration through DHCP.

-##### &#9654; Home setup with a pre-existing local WiFi network
+#### &#9654; Home setup with a pre-existing local WiFi network

 In this case, you can connect your FC to your home WiFi network.
-This allows for BTTFN and HA/MQTT.
+This allows for inter-prop-communication ([BTTFN](#bttf-network-bttfn)) and [HA/MQTT](#home-assistant--mqtt).

 ![STAmode-home](img/stamode-home.png)